root@master01:~# ist-collect -a -t 123456

 The file /tmp/ist-123456_2020-04-27T093601Z.tar.xz is what we are looking for.

 Archive inspection using Vim

-In most cases, I recommend using vim to inspect the file, where it is available. vim is not installed by default but can be installed with the following:
+In most cases, I recommend using vim to inspect the file, where it is available.
+If vim is not already installed, you can install it using the following command:

 # yum install vim

 After installing vim, simply point vim to your archive.
 Using the example file above, it would look like this:

 # vim /tmp/ist-123456_2020-04-27T093601Z.tar.xz

 You will see a long list of files, and at the top of the file [gg] you will read:

 " Browsing tarfile /tmp/ist-123456_2020-04-27T093601Z.tar.xz

 " Select a file with cursor and press ENTER